 There can be a range of causes of jaw pain.
 One of the common causes is believed to be a result of ‘Malocclusion which relates to when the teeth fit together in a way that places additional forces and stress on the jaw joint and associated structures.
 Other causes can be related to neck and shoulder tension, clenching the jaw during the day, or grinding teeth while asleep at night.
 Often there can be an element of stress or anxiety associated with some of these problems.

 Dental work can cause strain to the jaw and associated tissues either directly from prolonged and forceful procedures or indirectly from extractions, root canals, or other surgical procedures.

 It is important to differentiate the type of pain as jaw pain can be indicated from dental complications, infections, or even during a cardiac event such as heart attack.

 Treatment and management of Jaw Pain

-Osteopathic treatment can be helpful for jaw pain and is often administered in combination of other allied professionals such as dentists, oro-facial myologists, and orthodontists.
+Osteopathic treatment can be helpful for jaw pain and is often administered collaboratively with Dentistry, Orofacial Myology, Speech Pathology, Occupational therapy and Orthodontistry.

-Your osteopath will be able to treat the joints, muscles and soft-tissues associated with the function of the jaw.
+Your Osteopath will be able to treat the joints, muscles and soft-tissues associated with the function of your jaw.

-- You may be advised to avoid eating foods that require forceful or prolonged chewing (for example apples or steak)
+- Avoid eating foods that requires forceful or prolonged chewing (for example apples or steak)

-- Do not self prescribe massage, stretches or try adjust your jaw
+- Refrain from self directed massage, stretches or adjustment your jaw